Care and Maintenance of your Gaskell guitar/bass

 Be aware that if pickups are too close to the strings they will create a "whine" which is a magnetic reaction between the strings and the poles in the pickups.
 Proper distance from the strings is crucial in order for the instrument to output correct sound.
 Setting correct pickup height is part of any standard guitar setup.

-Your guitar will require a setup every 6-12 months depending on how much it is used and weather changes.
+Your guitar will require subsequent setups anywhere from every 6 months to several years depending on how much it is used and extremity of weather changes.
 Our in-house setups always include checking pickup height as part of the standard process.

 NOTE: If your guitar is fitted with active pickups (pickups requiring an on-board battery to run them) remember: never leave the guitar plugged in when not in use.
 To do so will drain the battery and your guitar will not work.
 To replace the battery simply requires opening the battery box (if installed) or removing the backing plate and replacing the old battery with a new one in the usual way.
 Any brand should suffice.

-When you first purchased your GASKELL guitar your instrument was set up in our workshop here in Australia per your specifications and your style of playing.
+When you first purchased your GASKELL guitar your instrument was set up in our workshop here in Australia per your specifications and what you told us about your style of playing.
 This is an elaborate process as each guitar is personal to each player and every player has their own style and likes and dislikes.
-For some players a pro setup may be a new experience.
+For some players a professional setup to the standard of a high-end custom builder may be a new experience.

 Over time the action, intonation and playability of your guitar will change.
-This depends on how much you play versus the passage of time and the changes of the seasons.
+This depends on how much you play versus the passage of time and the natural changes of the seasons.
 Extreme heat or cold and sudden changes will affect your instrument.
 This is normal for any guitar, no matter what brand.
-Your guitar could require a new setup anywhere from 6-12 months after you first purchased it.
-All guitars and basses require initial and subsequent setups.
+All guitars require initial and subsequent setups.

-NOTE ON GUITARS THAT HAVE BEEN SET UP FOR LOW ACTION.
-Sometimes there can be a slight acoustic "rattle" that can be heard on guitars that have been set up with a very low action.
+NOTE ON GUITARS THAT HAVE BEEN SET UP WITH LOW ACTION.
+Sometimes there can be a slight acoustic "rattle" that can be heard when you strum the guitar while unplugged.
 "Acoustic rattle" is not to be confused with "string buzz."
-String rattle and string buzz are two completely different things.
-String buzz happens when the guitar has changed over time causing there to be a buzz instead of a note at different places or in one area of the fretboard.
-The bridge height, nut, and truss rod need to be readjusted to get restore the correct neck angle and string height.
-Acoustic rattle cannot be heard through the amp, and is the trade-off for having a very low action.
+They are two completely different things.
+String buzz happens when the guitar has changed over time and now when you fret a note there is a buzz with the note or just a buzz and no note.
+You could call it a "dead spot."
+This can be at different places or in one area of the fretboard.
+It could be only one string, or it could be all strings.
+To fix that, the bridge height, nut, and truss rod need to be readjusted to restore the correct neck angle and string height.
+Acoustic rattle is something else.
+It can be normal for a guitar with low action but it does not affect the notes and cannot be heard through the amplifier.
+It does not affect playability.
+Acoustic rattle is sometimes the trade-off for having a very low action.

 A guitar setup needs to include the following steps: 1) checking frets, 2) checking neck angle, 3) checking nut height and cut, 4) checking bridge height, 5) checking intonation, 6) checking tuners, 7) checking all electronics, 8) checking pickup height, 9) cleaning the instrument, 10) restringing the instrument, 11) re-testing.
-Eventually, hopefully after many many years, your guitar may need full fret replacement, reseating, levelling and recrowning, replacing or upgrading of tuners, bridges, pickups, jacks and nuts.
+Eventually, your guitar may need full fret replacement, reseating, levelling and recrowning, replacing or upgrading of tuners, bridges, pickups, jacks and nuts.
+You would not expect this for many years unless you play a lot, or live in a very harsh environment, or are generally very rough on your instruments.

 Knocks, chips, scuffs and other impact related marks or damage to your guitar are things which come with "playing guitar."
 Other than those things, these simple maintenance points can be easily taken care of and will ensure many decades of playing your GASKELL instrument!